What Is Polysubstance Abuse?

 Combining alcohol with other central nervous system depressants (like benzodiazepines, opioids, or other sedatives) enhances the effects of both drugs and increases the possibility that you may overdose on one of them.

-Other Prescription Drugs
+Mixing Alcohol and Prescription Drugs

 The chronic effects of combining alcohol and tobacco products can lead to numerous long-term health issues, especially increased risk for many different forms of cancer.
 This risk is significantly higher than the risk of getting cancer as a result of using either drug alone.

-What are Other Dangerous CNS Depressant Combinations?
+What Are Dangerous CNS Depressant Combinations?

-- Combining benzodiazepines (Valium, Xanax, and others) and prescription opioids (Vicodin, OxyContin, codeine, and others).
+• Combining benzodiazepines (Valium, Xanax, and others) and prescription opioids (Vicodin, OxyContin, codeine, and others).

-- Combining different benzodiazepines.
+• Combining different benzodiazepines.

-- Combining different opioid medications or illicit opioids with other opioids.
+• Combining different opioid medications or illicit opioids with other opioids.
 Heroin and fentanyl is a particularly dangerous combination that leads to numerous overdose deaths.

-- Using mild sedatives in conjunction with benzodiazepines or opioids.
+• Using mild sedatives in conjunction with benzodiazepines or opioids.

-What are Dangerous CNS Stimulant Combinations?
+What Are Dangerous CNS Stimulant Combinations?

 Stimulant drugs speed up the central nervous system.
 Combining stimulant medications can enhance their effects.
 This can result in potentially dangerous issues, such as dramatically increased blood pressure, cardiac issues, stroke, seizures, and psychosis.